 The following summarizes the principal conditions or events relevant to the Corporation's going concern assessment, which primarily considers the period of one year from the issuance date of these financial statements.

 The Corporation has incurred operating losses and negative cash flows from operations since its inception.
-The Corporation's current assets of \$13.7 million as at September 30, 2020 include cash and cash equivalents totaling \$11.5 million.
-The Corporation's current liabilities total \$3.8 million at September 30, 2020 and are comprised primarily of amounts due to or accrued for creditors.
-The Corporations ability to continue as a going concern for the next twelve months from the issuance of the financial statements is dependent upon its ability to achieve a successful strategic alternative and ultimately generate cashflows to meet its obligations.
+Prior to this quarter, there was substantial doubt regarding the Corporation's ability to realize its assets and discharge its liabilities and commitments in the ordinary course of business.
+During this quarter, the Corporation has raised net proceeds of \$19.7 million under the ATM program.
+The Corporation's assets as at December 31, 2020 include cash and cash equivalents and short-term investments totaling \$27.9 million.
+The Corporation's current liabilities total \$2.3 million at December 31, 2020 and are comprised primarily of amounts due to or accrued for creditors.
+Subsequent to December 31, 2020, the Corporation raised an additional \$7.9 million of net proceeds.

+The Corporation's ability to continue as a going concern is dependent upon its ability to achieve a successful strategic alternative and ultimately generate cashflows to meet its obligations.
 Due to the failure of the Corporation's Phase 3 clinical studies to meet its primary endpoints, and the resulting decision not to file an NDA to obtain FDA approval for CaPre, the Corporation has commenced a formal process to explore and evaluate strategic alternatives to enhance shareholder value, which is currently the focus of the Corporation's activities.
 There is no assurance that a strategic transaction will be consummated as such transaction is not within the Corporation's control.
-Management plans to reduce operating expenses including workforce reductions, while they evaluate these opportunities.
+Due to the Corporation's lack of operating activities, its current liabilities and commitments are limited.
+As a result of the Corporation's current liquidity profile and lack of operating activity unrelated to the evaluating strategic alternatives, management has assessed that substantial doubt regarding its ability to continue as a going concern for one year from the issuance date of these financial statements no longer exists.